Shaping the Sound of Your Guitar

 When you see settings like “Evil” and “Black Hole,” don’t be concerned–these aren’t new effect types we failed to mention earlier!
 Nearly every custom-named setting fits into one of the types stated above (for example, “Amp Heat” is distortion, and “Comb Sens” is phasing).
 The names change slightly so you can get a feel for the way each effect type will impact your sound.
 We strongly recommend it for aspiring guitarists and producers because it allows you to try out a broad range of effects from gritty to completely liquified, without having to perfect your digital signal processing (DSP) knowledge first.
 Seasoned performers will appreciate the wealth of opportunities to drop a complex effect chain on a track, especially when all you need is a quick enhancer or a specialized sound that’s already prepared for you.

 Keep in mind that it’s not only your effect chain that determines your final sound; the notes you choose (to say nothing of style!) and the rhythm you impart will always be the most important piece.
 The real benefit of using effects is fully realizing the sound you want to create through your chords, melodies and riffs.

-If you want a quick-start guide to writing your own original guitar riffs, check out this article.
+Have you already seen our quick-start guide to writing your own original guitar riffs?
 If you follow along, you’ll be well-poised to dive into designing the most unique and exciting effect chains for your own tracks.
 As a guitarist, there’s almost nothing more satisfying than getting your “sound” just right–and what better way than to blend the right riffs with a bold guitar effects VST across your signal chain?

 Have fun playing with your own audio effects, and remember to look to VOODOO when you’re starving for inspiration!